Skip to Content

 Common Configurations

-There are a few ways to wire a treble bleed circuit, and each one behaves a little differently.
+There are a few ways to wire a treble bleed and each one feels different under your hand.

 Treble bleed wiring diagram showing capacitor and resistor in series across volume pot